nxp-mcuxpresso/matter/examples/lighting-app/nxp/k32w/k32w1/README.md

 -   Download [K32W1 SDK for Matter](https://mcuxpresso.nxp.com/).
     Creating an nxp.com account is required before being able to download the SDK.
-Once the account is created, login and follow the steps for downloading K32W1 SDK.
+Once the account is created, login and follow the steps for downloading K32W148-EVK MCUXpresso SDK.
 The SDK Builder UI selection should be similar with the one from the image below.

     ![MCUXpresso SDK Download](../../../../platform/nxp/k32w/k32w1/doc/images/mcux-sdk-download.jpg)

+    Please refer to Matter release notes for getting the latest released SDK.

 ```
 user@ubuntu:~/Desktop/git/connectedhomeip$ export NXP_K32W1_SDK_ROOT=/home/user/Desktop/SDK_K32W1/